masterliuzhen/MRDCR/README.md

 The code is for the paper:

-"Locality-constrained collaborative representation with multi-resolution dictionary for face recognition" ， which has been accepted by "PRCV2021"
+Multi-resolution dictionary collaborative representation for face recognition Zhen Liu, Xiao-Jun Wu, Zhenqiu Shu.

-Zhen Liu, Xiao-Jun Wu, Hefeng Yin, Tianyang Xu, and Zhenqiu Shu
+Pattern Analysis and Applications, 2021, 24: 1793–1803.

 main.m: Run this file